blewater/pifabric/README.md

 ^[34m2020-02-25 19:24:14.477 UTC [chaincodeCmd] chaincodeInvokeOrQuery -> INFO 002^[0m Chaincode invoke succes
 sful. result: status:200

-# access results from the couchdb instance
+# access results from the CouchDB instance
 # from any browser within the same access subnet
 # run and select the eth0 or wifi
 ip r